Community Child and Family Centre

 Child Safe Commitment Statement

 All children who come to EACH have a right to feel and be safe.
-EACH is committed to the safety and well-being of all children whether they are direct service recipients or indirectly linked to our services such as children of clients or carers.
-The welfare of children and young people will always be our priority.
-We aim to create a child safe and child friendly environment where all children are valued and heard, are safe and protected.
+EACH is committed to the safety and well-being of all children whether they are direct service recipients or indirectly linked to our services such as children of customers.
+The welfare of children and young people is our first priority.
+We create a child safe and child friendly environment where all children are valued and heard, are safe and protected.

 - A positive and nurturing environment, which acknowledges the uniqueness of all attending children’s family circumstances, culture, language, beliefs and kinship.